rahul-soshte/bramble-api-flow/README.md

 **1.**
 **User clicks the Bramble Authorize Button**
 ----
+  Opens up the Bramble Authorization Page.
 The user puts in his username and password and then is redirected back to the game.

 * **URL**